Gudai-Darri solar farm, Pilbara

 We know that we still have a long way to go to meet our target of halving our emissions from our operations by 2030.

-But by working with local businesses, communities, and Traditional Owners, we’re hoping we can effectively harness natural and renewable energy sources for our Pilbara operations to accelerate our decarbonisation.
+But by working with Traditional Owners, local businesses and partners, we’re hoping we can effectively harness the natural elements of the Pilbara to accelerate our decarbonisation and provide a sustainable future for the communities where we operate.

 Related content